Advancing patient-centered cancer care

 - The University of Arizona Cancer Center (Tucson, Arizona)

-The University of Michigan’s School of Nursing serves as the National Program Office for the Alliance, providing technical assistance to grantees, fostering collaboration among grantees and community partners, and leading efforts to disseminate program information to policy makers and other key stakeholders.
+The University of Michigan’s School of Nursing served as the National Program Office for the Alliance, providing technical assistance to grantees, fostering collaboration among grantees and community partners, and leading efforts to disseminate program information to policymakers and other key stakeholders.